-I have evaluated the comments received and potential environment affects and have determined significant environmental effects would not result from the proposed land sale under Alternative C. The parcels do not have any unique characteristics, critical habitat or environmental conditions indicating they should necessarily remain under management by the Department of Natural Resources and Conservation.
-There are no indications the parcels would produce substantially greater revenue or have substantially greater value to the trust in the near future.
+I have evaluated the comments received and potential environment affects and have determined significant environmental effects would not result from the proposed land sale.
+The tract does not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
+There are no indications the tract would produce substantially greater revenue or have substantially greater value to the trust in the near future.